gbdev/pandocs/content/Video_Display.md

 ### Sprite Priorities and Conflicts

-When sprites with different x coordinate values overlap, the one with the smaller x coordinate (closer to the left) will have priority and appear above any others.
-This applies in Non CGB Mode only.
-When sprites with the same x coordinate values overlap, they have priority according to table ordering. (i.e. \$FE00 - highest, \$FE04 - next highest, etc.)
-In CGB Mode priorities are always assigned like this.
+When sprites overlap, the highest priority one will appear above all others, etc. (Thus, no Z-fighting).
+In CGB mode, the first sprite in OAM (\$FE00-\$FE03) has the highest priority, and so on.
+In Non-CGB mode, the smaller the X coordinate, the higher the priority.
+The tie breaker (same X coordinates) is the same priority as in CGB mode.

 Only 10 sprites can be displayed on any one line.
-When this limit is exceeded, the lower priority sprites (priorities listed above) won\'t be displayed.
-To keep unused sprites from affecting onscreen sprites set their Y coordinate to Y=0 or Y=\>144+16.
-Just setting the X coordinate to X=0 or X=\>160+8 on a sprite will hide it but it will still affect other sprites sharing the same lines.
+When this limit is exceeded, the lower sprites (in their order in OAM, \$FE00-\$FE03 being the highest) won\'t be displayed.
+To keep unused sprites from affecting onscreen sprites, set their Y coordinate to Y = 0 or Y =\> 160 (144 +
+16) (Note : Y \<= 8 also works if sprite size is set to 8x8).
+Just
+setting the X coordinate to X = 0 or X =\> 168 (160 + 8) on a sprite
+will hide it, but it will still affect other sprites sharing the same lines.

+If using [BGB](BGB "wikilink"), in the VRAM viewer - OAM tab, hover your mouse over the small screen to highlight the sprites on a line.
+Sprites hidden due to the limitation will be highlighted in red.

 ### Writing Data to OAM Memory